 The common factor in all type of repetitive strain injuries are caused by repetitive movements from a particular part of the body.
 Like previously mentioned, it’s the limbs within the upper body that are affected by this disorder.
 They gradually become worn and damaged with overuse.
 Repeated actions and strains often cause small tears and signs of degeneration which overtime create symptoms within the person.

-The problem is commonly associated with inadequate equipment or support in the workplace.
+The problem of repetitive strain injury is commonly associated with inadequate equipment or support in the workplace.
 Poor positioning of hands or poor use of mice technique can contribute to RSI.
 The problem only gets worse with continued usage.
 It is a problem which needs to be addressed early especially for individuals who use their home or office spaces when working.

-Unfortunately we may only show signs and symptoms of RSI when carrying out repetitive actions and in a lot of cases when the damage has already been done.
+Unfortunately we may only show signs and symptoms of repetitive strain injury (RSI) when carrying out repetitive actions and in a lot of cases when the damage has already been done.
 In many cases it could be years before we are aware that this problem afflicts us.
 Without real treatment and precautions, the symptoms could become constant and get worse essentially causing swelling in the area which could last months.

 What to do to prevent RSI